Worship & Music

 Music Ministry at Holy Trinity

-Children who sing or play bells as scheduled at the 8:30 or 10:30 worship service.
-Directed by Minister of Music Joshua Brodbeck, they rehearse on Thursdays at 6:00 after our shared family supper at 5:00.
+Children who sing or play bells as scheduled at the 10:00 worship service (currently on hiatus due to the pandemic).
+Directed by Minister of Music Joshua Brodbeck, they rehearse on Thursdays at 6:00 after our shared family supper at 5:00 (currently on hiatus).

 Those who enjoy playing guitar, keyboard, drums and other instruments provide music leadership with special liturgies for several sets of Sundays each year.
 Directed by Minister of Music Joshua Brodbeck, this group rehearses as announced.